dino-rodriguez/optibnb/feature_creation/features.md

 * **Holidays:** One of the more clear examples of holidays affecting pricing data is observed on New Years Day.
 New Years Eve into New Years Day represents the biggest demand for housing in New York City.
 Many visitors from around the world travel to New York to watch the world famous ball drop happen in Time Square.
 This excess demand causes the sharp spike in prices that we observe on 01/01/15.
 For all three price bucket graphs, the maximum daily price occurs on January 1st, 2015.
 There is a sharp price drop that occurs following New Years Day as people post-New Years no longer require housing.
 This is the most clear example of the influence that holiday season can have on housing data because this instance is free from the effects of seasonal impact (spring and summer months).

 **Using Seasonality to Predict Price:** Our approach to predicting price as a function of seasonality is one that stems from the idea that seasonality is a factor that disturbs natural price equilibrium.
 This assumption seems reasonable especially from a supply and demand perspective in which we know that the price spikes we observe result from disequilibrium (due to excess demand) that places an upward pressure on price.
-Therefore, our approach entails using the seasonality charts we produced by price bucket to find calculate the average price disruption that results from listing on certain calendar dates.
-So for a given date for a given listing, we will take the price that our model outputs and add or subtract the different that exists on the respective price bucket graph the difference between the average daily price and the median price at that date.
+Therefore, our approach entails using the seasonality charts we produced by price bucket to calculate the average price disruption that results from listing on certain calendar dates.
+So on a given date for a given listing, we will take the price that our model outputs and add or subtract the difference between the average daily price and the median price at that date.
 Such a method will help us capture the trends that we observed above and fairly accuractly predict price as a function of the date.

 ### Output Feature Data